 Roasting Brussels Sprouts

-To roast Brussels sprouts, preheat oven to 400 degrees Fahrenheit.
+To roast Brussels sprouts, preheat the oven to 400 degrees Fahrenheit.
 Line a large rimmed baking sheet with parchment paper or a baking mat.
 Place one pound of halved Brussels sprouts into a large bowl.
 Toss with 2 tablespoons safflower oil (or other high-heat cooking oil) and a teaspoon of sea salt.

 Transfer to the baking sheet.
 Bake for 15 minutes then toss using a spatula.
 Return to oven and bake for another 15 minutes, or until Brussels sprouts are fork tender and lightly browned.